 The range of capital value for a manufacturing firm can be INR 500 lakh to 1000 lakhs.
 Moreover, for a service organization, the value ranges from INR 200 to 500 Lakhs.

 From the total funds allocated for lending to SMEs, at least 60% of the funds should be specifically used for lending to Micro-firms.
 Out of the 60% that goes towards Micro-firms, 20% should go towards micro-manufacturing organizations with an investment range of Rs.
-5-25 lakhs and 40% should go towards firms with an investment of 2 lakhs (service sector) or 5 lakhs (manufacturing sector).
+5-25 lakh and 40% should go towards firms with an investment of 2 lakh (service sector) or 5 lakh (manufacturing sector).

 Eligibility Criteria and Documents Required

-Among these different sizes of firms, banks also offer firms, SME Business loans after they have passed this eligibility criteria which changes slightly from bank to bank:
+Among these different sizes of firms, banks also offer firms, SME loans after they have qualified the below mentioned eligibility criteria which slightly varies from bank to bank:

-- The SME should have been profitable in the last two years
+- The SME should have been profitable in the last 2 years

 - The applicant firm can be a manufacturing unit, sole proprietorship firm, partnership firm, or a public/private enterprise.